 The recipe came from one of my college housemates and I imagine that back then (don't even think about saying 'in the olden days') bulgur wheat was pretty cutting edge.
 This salad is very simply dressed with soy sauce and french dressing (straight off the shelf) and combined with a few chopped, fresh vegetables it really is lovely stuff.

-And this is why you'll want to be scribbling this recipe down in your little black book of golden recipes ... or pinning it ... however it works for you -
+And this is why you'll want to be scribbling this recipe for Bulgur Wheat and Pepper Salad into your little black book of golden recipes -

 - This is easy.
 Easy and quick.
 Boil the kettle.
 Simmer the bulgur wheat on the hob for 15 minutes or so.
 Chop the vegetables and stir them in with the flavourings.
 Done.